What are Discipleship Groups?

 Cedar Ridge members also engage with our vision through other kinds of small groups based on a particular social justice issue, creative activity, service project, or other topic.
 If you have an idea for a small group you would like to lead or join, please contact us.

 Sunday Morning Book Study Group

-This group meets at 8:45 am in room 203 for an hour before the service.
+This group meets at 8:45 am in room 201 for an hour before the Sunday service.
 Exercise your grey matter through challenging discussions brought on by theological and inspirational books!
-To find out what book the group is currently studying, check out the online church calendar.
-Start the day with stimulating conversation accompanied by coffee and breakfast sweets.
+Start the day with stimulating conversation.
 For questions, please contact Dave Martinsen.

 What is it like to be a part of groups at CRCC?

 We have a lofty vision for our church community here at Cedar Ridge.
 We dream that each one of us will experience the personal transformation that comes from a deepening and vibrant relationship with Jesus.
 We envision that personal transformation spilling over into our relationships with friends, family members, colleagues, and neighbors.
 We visualize being a community that serves our neighbors and cares for the poor and oppressed.